 This is the ATLAS forced photometry server, which provides full public access to photometric measurements over the full history of ATLAS survey.
-After registration, a user can request forced photometry at any position on the sky either for a single position or a list of positions.
-Currently that is limited to declinations greater than -50 degrees, but will be all sky when the two new ATLAS units are installed in Chile and South Africa in 2021.
+After registration, a user can request forced photometry at any position on the sky either for a single position, a list of positions, or moving objects (by MPC name).

-As described in Tonry et al. (2018), ATLAS currently surveys the whole visible sky north of -50 degrees every 2 nights.
-On each of those alternate nights a sequence of 4 x 30 second exposures taken, spaced over a period of about 1 hour to provide identification and orbit constraints for near-earth objects (NEOs).
+As described in Tonry et al. (2018), ATLAS surveys the whole visible sky.
+On each night, a sequence of 4 x 30 second exposures are taken, spaced over a period of about one hour to provide identification and orbit constraints for near-earth objects (NEOs).
 Discovery of NEOs and potentially hazardous objects is the main purpose of ATLAS.
 However the all-sky, frequent coverage, to o ~ 19.5 makes it treasure trove for time domain science.
 A full description is on the ATLAS homepage at fallingstar.com

 The potential for transient object science and variable star science has been described in Smith et al. (2020) and Heinze et al. (2018), respectively.
 We release all our transient discoveries to the IAU's Transient Name Server.

 A forced photometry means that a point-spread-function is calculated for each image based on high signal to noise stars, and a profile fit is forced at the user's input coordinates.
 The forced measurement can be made on either a target image (e.g. for the measurement of flux of a variable star), or on a difference image (e.g. for a lightcurve point for a transient).
 Data processing and photometry are described in more detail in Tonry et al. (2018) and Smith et al. (2020).